How Many Eggs Does a Chicken Lay Each Day?

 How often do chickens lay eggs?
 And does this amount change based on the time of year?
 Learn more about egg laying—and discover the fascinating process of how an egg is formed.

 A pullet or young chicken begins to lay eggs around 18 to 22 weeks old.
-Similar to a teenage girl starting her period, it can take time to establish a regular cycle of egg-laying.
+Similar to a teenage girl starting her menstrual cycle, it can take time to establish a regular cycle of egg-laying.

 Once a cycle is established, most hens will lay one egg per day.
 It takes 24 to 26 hours for a hen to create an egg, so it’s rare to have more than one egg per hen per day.